iun1xmd5/ofa/README.md

-# OFA-Robust Anomaly Detection in Feature-evolving Time Series
+# Robust Anomaly Detection in Feature-evolving Time Series [can be downloaded from here](http://fdslive.oup.com/www.oup.com/pdf/production_in_progress.pdf)

 ## Abstract
 _This paper addresses the anomaly detection problem in feature-evolving systems